rkokkelk/com.jreenen.homeyharmonyhub/README.md

 # Homey Harmony Hub App

-This project is in early stage of development.
 At the moment this project supports:
 - Pairing of devices connected to the harmony hub
 - A mobile card supporting the power toggle functionality of the device
 - An action card for sending a specific command to the Harmony device using homey flows.
 - Action cards for starting/stopping a hub activity
+- Condition card to check if device is/isn't turned on
 - Trigger cards for device is turned on/off
 - Trigger cards for activity is started/stopped
 - Syncing the device onoff state based on the current hub activity
+- Picking up activity changes from external sources (e.g. the Logitech Harmony Remote)

 # Donations
 If you like the work on this project please consider a donation.
 Of course, this is optional and you should in no way feel obligated to send a donation.
 The donations will be spent on buying a second Harmony Hub to support me testing a multi-hub situation.